ConcoLab/genrecog/README.md

-# comp6321
-Machine Learning Project
+# Genre Recognition on GTZAN